weaviate/weaviate-io/developers/weaviate/model-providers/openai-azure/embeddings.md

 Set the vectorizer to configure Weaviate to use an Azure OpenAI embedding model:

-Specify the Azure resource name to select the model.
+To select the model, specify the Azure resource name.

 <Tabs groupId="languages">
   <TabItem value="py" label="Python API v4">